pph-collective/provident-app/README.md

 ## Firestore rules
 In development, you can use the `firestore.rules` file to test edits to the firestore rules against the firebase emulator.
 Afterwards, you'll want to make your changes live in the production firebase project, `provident-ri`.

+## Activity Logging

+Various actions are logged as a user interacts with the app:

+* `login`: the user logs in, no `subAction`
+* `click map`: the user selects a block group on the map, `subAction` is the selected geoid
+* `zoom map`: the user zooms in on a block group on the map, `subAction` is the selected geoid
+* `launch form`: the user launches a form on the forms page, `subAction` is the form id
+* `create NRA`: the user selects the create button on the neighborhood rapid assessment widget, `subAction` is the selected geoid